-- 1. Place oven rack in desired position. - Set Mode Selector Knob to BROIL or CONVECTION BROIL. - 3.
-Set Temperature Selector Knob to BROIL. - 4.
-Wait until PREHEATING light turns off, after approximately three (3) minutes. - 5.
-Place food in oven at desired rack position as referenced on page 30. - 6.
-The door should be closed throughout the broil cycle. - Your range comes with a large two-piece broiler pan.
-The slotted grid allows drippings to flow into the lower pan, away from the intense heat of the broil element, minimizing spattering and smoking. - The 48" models have a small two-piece broiler pan, for use in the secondary oven.
+- 1. Place oven rack in desired position. - 2.
+Set Mode Selector Knob to BROIL or CONVECTION BROIL. - 3.
+Set Temperature Selector Knob to BROIL setting. - The temperature gauge will move to BROIL after five minutes. - 4.
+Place food in oven at desired rack position as referenced on this page. - 5.
+The door should be closed throughout the broil cycle.

+- Your THERMADOR PROFESSIONAL[®] range comes with a large two-piece broiler pan.
+The slotted grid allows drippings to flow into the lower pan, away from the intense heat of the broil element, minimizing spattering, smoking, and the chance of a grease fire. - The 48" Models have a small porcelain broiler pan, for use in the Secondary Oven.